French Guiana Expat Insurance & Country Guide

 Cayenne is the capital of French Guiana.
 Its currency is the euro.
 The official language spoken in French Guiana is French.
 However, residents are speaking some other languages such as India language, partly English partly American.
 French Guiana has tropical rainforests, and many types of wetlands.

 Expats should get medical insurance before entering French Guiana.
 Very few medical facilities there including the capital Cayenne.
 Hepatitis B and D are considered highly endemic.
 Expats coming from all countries should get vaccinations before arrival.
 Mosquitos and wild animals can transmit fever.
 Bottled water is recommended for the first few weeks of the stay.
 Local water may cause mild abdominal upsets at the very beginning.
 Milk, local meat, poultry, seafood should be boiled before eating.
+To know about healthcare system in French Guiana check out our healthcare region page.

 Insurance Plans for Expats in French Guiana